grafana/agent/docs/sources/static/configuration/integrations/mssql-config.md

   # The timeout for scraping metrics from the MSSQL instance.
   [timeout: <duration> | default = "10s"]

-  # Path to a YAML configuration file with custom Prometheus metrics and MSSQL queries.
-  # This field has precedence to the config defined in the query_config block.
-  # See https://github.com/burningalchemist/sql_exporter#collectors for more details how to specify your configuration file.
-  [query_config_file: <string>]

-  # Embedded MSSQL query configuration for custom MSSQL Prometheus metrics.
+  # Embedded MSSQL query configuration for specifying custom MSSQL Prometheus metrics.
-  # You can specify your metrics and queries here instead of in an external configuration file.
   # See https://github.com/burningalchemist/sql_exporter#collectors for more details how to specify your metric configurations.
   query_config:
     [- <metrics> ... ]